MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 In AI Builder, all the environments need to be provided with a Microsoft Dataverse database.

 Moving models between environments can be done through the solution concept.
 Solutions are vehicles to move components between Microsoft Power Platform environments.
-For more information, go to [Introduction to solutions](<!-- BROKEN LINK HttpLinkNotFound: /powerapps/developer/data-platform/introduction-solutions/ -->).
+To learn more, go to [Introduction to solutions](/power-apps/developer/data-platform/introduction-solutions).

 For more information on how to distribute an AI model as a solution component, go to [Distribute your AI model](distribute-model.md).